 The PPS School Board has officially approved the order of the middle school and high school modernization projects from the May 2017 Bond.
 The Office of School Modernization was already given the green light to start the design process for Kellogg Middle School and Madison High School by the Board shortly after the bond passed.
 Now the schedule for all four project schedules has been established.
 Read the full PULSE story on the construction schedule for the May 2017 Bond schools here.

 Thank you voters for supporting the 2017 Health, Safety and Modernization Bond.
-Now the Office of School Modernization can continue the important work of rebuilding our aging schools, making them all safer, and better equipped for 21st century learning.
+The Office of School Modernization is continuing the important work of rebuilding our aging schools, making them all safer, and better equipped for 21st century learning.

 Bond Details & Timeline